Tim Cook: Apple will invest $1.3 billion in Iowa

 "This new data center will play a very important role in the App Store's continued success.
 And as the App Store grows, we look forward to growing in Iowa," Cook said.

+State and local authorities have collectively approved roughly $208 million in tax incentives for the project.

+It's common for states to offer money to businesses in order to secure big investments.
+But the price tag of such packages can be controversial.
+The Wisconsin state legislature is currently debating whether to approve a whopping $3 billion in incentives for a Foxconn plant that could create between 3,000 and 13,000 jobs.

-Construction is expected to start early next year, and the center should be up and running by 2020.
+In Iowa, Apple is expected to start construction early next year, and the center should be up and running by 2020.

 Cook said Apple will also invest up to $100 million in a public improvement fund focused on development and infrastructure in Waukee.